Sine-Liouville gravity as a Vertex Model on Planar Graphs: Relation to Matrix Quantum Mechanics and 2D string theory

-Expanding both sides of \re{MQM7vM} in $t$, we conclude that the correlation functions of the thermal operator in the loop gas model and the correlation functions of the operator creating a pair of tachyons with momenta $p=\pm 1/R$ in MQM are the same.
+Expanding both sides of \re{MQM7vM} in $t$, we conclude that the correlation functions of the thermal operator in the loop gas model and the correlation functions of the operator creating a pair of tachyons with momenta $P=\pm 1/R$ in MQM are the same.
 On the other hand, the boundary observables in the two theories are obviously different.
-For instance, in the MQM the dimension of the boundary is half of the dimension of the bulk while in the 7vMM, as we have seen, the dimension of the boundary is anomalous both in the dilute and in the dense phases.
+For instance, in MQM the dimension of the boundary is half of the dimension of the bulk while in the 7vMM, as we have seen, the boundary has anomalous dimension both in the dilute and in the dense phases.

-The 7vMM describes the interval $\hf< R< 1$ while the MQM with a momentum mode condensate is defined for $\hf < R<\infty$.
-In the Minkowskian picture of MQM, both regimes $\hf< R< 1$ and regime $1<R<\infty$ represent time-depending backgrounds, with the correlation functions of exponential fields interpreted in terms of multiple scattering of massless tachyons off the ``Liouville wall''.
-However the physics in the two regimes is different.
+Another difference is that 7vMM is defined on the interval $\hf< R< 1$ while MQM with a momentum mode condensate is defined for $\hf < R<\infty$.
+In the Minkowskian picture of MQM, both regimes $\hf< R< 1$ and $1<R<\infty$ represent time-dependant backgrounds, with the correlation functions of exponential fields interpreted in terms of multiple scattering of massless tachyons off the ``Liouville wall''.
+However, the physics in the two regimes is different.
 When $ R>1$, the two chiral sectors of incoming and outgoing tachyons decouple at infinity and the tachyon scattering is well defined.
-We have a ``regular'' background which can be interpreted in terms of multiple tachyon states reflected from a time dependent, but always time-like, Liouville wall.
+We have a ``regular'' background which can be interpreted in terms of multiple tachyon states reflected from a time-dependent, but always time-like, Liouville wall.
 On the other hand, if $\hf<R<1$, the Liouville wall becomes at some moment space-like and the outgoing tachyons can no longer be defined.
-In \cite{balthazar2023timedependentbackgrounds11dimensional}, see also \cite{Das:2025fkj}, a quite involved picture was presented in which tachyons emitted by the accelerating Liouville wall get eventually absorbed by it.
+In \cite{balthazar2023timedependentbackgrounds11dimensional}, see also \cite{Das:2025fkj}, an elaborate physical picture was put forward in which tachyons emitted by the accelerating Liouville wall get eventually absorbed by it.

-It would be very interesting to understand how this intricate physics is is perceived from the point of view of 6vM.
-In the end, the same branch cut which spoils the standard tachyon scattering interpretation appears as condensation of eigenvalues of the 6vMM.
-The fact that the spectral curve have two different singular points (the infinite points of the domains $\IC_+$ and $\IC_-$) suggests that the asymptotic space for the tachyon scattering should be a direct sum of two sectors and that the scattering matrix is not diagonal.
+It would be very interesting to understand how this intricate physics is perceived from the point of view of 7vMM.
+In the end, the same branched cut which spoils the standard tachyon scattering interpretation appears as condensation of eigenvalues of the 6vMM.
+The fact that the spectral curve has two different singular points (the infinite points of the domains $\IC_+$ and $\IC_-$) suggests that the asymptotic space for the tachyon scattering should be a direct sum of two sectors and that the scattering matrix is not diagonal.